yotamgr314/HW-IOT-COURSE/README.md

-that's just a simple text-based "profile" on a MIFARE Classic RFID tag using an Arduino and the MFRC522 reader.
+that's just a simple text-based "profile" on a MIFARE Classic RFID tag.

  Each time a compatible tag is scanned, the sketch: